-EDT: Social Media Results Contradict Latest Polls
+EDT: Social Media Results Contradict Election 2020 Polls

 Election Digital Trends releases social media data on tight House races using technology that gives an edge to professionals tracking electoral content.